Tommy Tuberville: Tenure

 Tuberville was one of six Republican senators to vote against expanding the COVID-19 Hate Crimes Act, which would allow the U.S. Justice Department to review hate crimes related to COVID-19 and establish an online database.
 In February 2022, Tuberville dismissed "ridiculous" proposals to ban lawmakers from trading stocks.
 According to Business Insider, Tuberville violated the STOCK Act 132 times in 2021.

 In May 2022, Tuberville introduced the Financial Freedom Act of 2022, which would allow for the inclusion of cryptocurrency in individual retirement accounts.

 Speaking at a Trump rally in Nevada on October 8, 2022, Tuberville claimed that Democrats are "pro-crime", "want to take over what you've got", and "want reparation [sic] because they think the people that do the crime are owed that".
 These remarks were widely condemned as inaccurate and racist; for example, the NAACP called them "flat out racist, ignorant and utterly sickening".

+Tuberville was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, telling reporters, "This bill does not go nearly far enough to reform our broken budget".

+In June 2024, Tuberville called Ukrainian president Volodymyr Zelenskyy a "dictator" and said that Russian president Vladimir Putin "doesn't want Ukraine.
+He doesn't want Europe.
+Hell, he's got enough land of his own.
+He just wants to make sure he doesn’t have United States weapons in Ukraine pointing at Moscow."

+In June 2025, Tuberville drew backlash after appearing on Benny Johnson's show, where he called people in urban areas "inner-city rats" who "live off the federal government" and called on President Trump to "send them back home".

 Objections to the 2020 U.S. presidential election

 After taking office in January 2021, Tuberville joined a group of Republican senators who announced they would formally object to counting electoral votes won by Democratic president-elect Joe Biden in the 2020 presidential election.
 The objections were part of a continued effort by Trump and his allies to overturn his defeat in the election.

 When the Electoral College count was held on January 6, pro-Trump rioters stormed the Capitol, forcing officials to evacuate their chambers before the count was completed.
 Trump contacted Tuberville during the riot through the cell phone of Utah senator Mike Lee, whom Trump misdialed.
 The count resumed that evening once the Capitol was secured.

-Tuberville voted in support of an objection to Arizona's electoral votes and an objection to Pennsylvania's electoral votes, both of which were won by Biden.
-He was one of six Republican senators to support the former objection and one of seven to support the latter; the remainder of the Senate defeated the objections.
+Tuberville voted in support of an objection to Arizona's electoral votes and an objection to Pennsylvania's electoral votes, which were both won by Biden.
+He was one of six Republican senators to support the former objection and one of seven to support the latter objection; the remainder of the Senate defeated the objections.
 No further objections to the electoral votes were debated and the count concluded on the morning of January 7, certifying Biden's victory over Trump.